 The iMERGE software within each controller fetches XML data from a web server and generates the appropriate image for the screen.
 Each screen polls the XML every ten seconds.

 Remote monitoring of individual screens is via their individual web interface.
 We have created a web page that generates a screen capture from each of the units on a single page.
 This allows PICT to monitor screen output and avoids any unnecessary ‘tours’ of the estate to confirm all screens work correctly.

 We knew English Heritage and other interested parties had a voice with regard to the introduction of technology within the building so our work was undertaken with great sensitivity.

 The new screens have been mounted on existing brackets and poles etc to keep the disruption to day-to-day business to an absolute minimum.
 Some minor modifications were necessary but they do not alter the fabric nor are they visible to members of either House, their officers or the public.

 The same look and feel was maintained through the use of the same colours and fonts.
 The screen housings are in the same colour, namely dark brown, black or silver, whichever is appropriate to the screens location.

 The new system provides all the functionality available on modern digital signage system with the generation of dynamic and eye-catching screen displays which are available and ready for future use.
 The existing data feeds remain in place but contingency has been made to include newer versions of this as and when the business is ready to implement the changes.

-The iMERGE software has been developed over the last four years and is in use at the Guildhall (Corporation of London), as well as by many public and private organisations.back to case studies
+The iMERGE software is in use at the Guildhall (Corporation of London), as well as by many public and private organisations.back to case studies